SSW-CocoR/CocoR-CPP/README.md

 - Refactor the code to allow compile with and without wchar_t depending on the definition of `PARSER_WITH_AST` compiler macro

 - Generate between comments the correspondent representation of several magic numbers (mainly Tokens)
+- Add the `_NT` suffix to non terminal functions to prevent name collision
+- Add token inheritance from https://github.com/Lercher/CocoR

 See also https://github.com/mingodad/CocoR-Java and https://github.com/mingodad/CocoR-CSharp